 The aroma of fresh waffle cones being made will lure you in, the ice cream will keep you coming back.
 The shop has an assortment of flavors available daily, including several monthly flavors and seasonal options.
 Also, any ice cream flavor can be made into a milkshake, so you can say goodbye to being limited to vanilla or chocolate shakes, though those are also tasty!

 TIP: For an extra special treat, go for the ice cream waffle flight!

 Cinnamon rolls, pies, cakes and cookies are only some of the wonderful treats you’ll find inside P Is For Pie.
 Pie lovers can opt to get a slice of the day’s flavor, or pick up hand pies for the road.
 If you're hungry for Chicken and Waffles, check their Instagram to be updated on the week's brunch special.

 Newcomer Dochi has already built a loyal following of locals craving their Japanese Mochi donuts.
 Flavors are far from ordinary, ranging from Ube Glazed to Taro Pebbles.
-You can catch them at East End Market doing pop-up events, so check their Facebook for upcoming dates.
+You can catch them at East End Market.

 Arlene Laboy is a professional brand photographer based out of Orlando, Florida.
 A wife and a mother, Arlene shares her love for adventuring around Florida and her professional work through her Instagram account, @arlenemlaboy.
 Find out more about Arlene here.